 - Acquisition and delivery of research projects, publications and comparative studies related to EIPA’s mission.

-The succesful candidate(s) will meet all or most of the following requirements:
+The successful candidate(s) will meet all or most of the following requirements:

 - Nationality of one of the EU Member States.